Must Know Tips About Caring For & Feeding Sourdough Starter

 You’ll want to make sure your container is large enough so you can thoroughly stir it without getting starter all over everything.

 After you’ve measured all three ingredients, mix well with a spatula or a wooden spoon, then transfer to a jar and cover with a piece of cheesecloth held in place with a rubber band.
-Draw a long line around the jar to note the level of starter.
+Draw a mark on the jar to note the level of the starter or place another rubber band at this level.
 This will make it easier for you to assess when your starter has doubled in volume and is ready for use.

 Put the jar in a warm spot.
 Ideally the temperature will be between 70-85 degrees, and watch as it activates, bubbles, and rises.
 Feed it every 12 hours until it has doubled in volume.
 Depending on how vigorous your starter is, this can take as few as one feeding or as long as several days.